Tvenver/Bplusplus/README.md

 ![Figure 9](https://github.com/user-attachments/assets/a01f513b-0609-412d-a633-3aee1e5dded6)

+To use the pretrained model:
 There is also a pretrained YOLOv8 classification model, containing 2584 species, included in this repo under B++ CV Model.
+The included species are listed in a separate file.
+1. Download from the Google Drive link listed in B++ CV Model
+2. Take the run_model.py script, specify the path to the downloaded .pt file, and run the model.

 # Citation